-Pedestrian and cyclist awareness is not only a subject of safety but also a crucial factor of adopting pleasant, efficient, and eco-friendly rural environments.
+Pedestrian and cyclist awareness is not only a subject of safety but also a crucial factor in adopting pleasant, efficient, and eco-friendly rural environments.

 The Increasing Popularity of Cyclists & Pedestrians